GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

 Two buckets exist in [Cloud Storage](https://cloud.google.com/storage/) (GCS): one to store the uploaded photos themselves, and the other to store the thumbnails of the uploaded photos.
 [Cloud Datastore](https://cloud.google.com/datastore/) stores all non-image entities needed for the web application, which is hosted on [App Engine](https://cloud.google.com/appengine/).
 Notifications of changes to the GCS photo bucket are sent to the application via [Cloud Pub/Sub](https://cloud.google.com/pubsub/).
 The [Google Cloud Vision API Client Library](https://developers.google.com/api-client-library/python/apis/vision/v1) is used to label photos for search.
 Further detail is revealed in later portions of this tutorial.

-Note: Basic coding and command line knowledge is necessary to complete this tutorial.
+Note: Basic coding (Python, HTML, CSS, Javascript) and command line knowledge is necessary to complete this tutorial.

 ## Set Up